Mocha-Downloader/mocha-downloader/CONTRIBUTING.md

 ## Conventions

 - The project adheres to [semantic versioning](https://semver.org).
-- use yarn instead of npm.
+- Use yarn instead of npm.
-- Due to issues like [this](https://github.com/nodejs/node-gyp/issues/2534) all contributors are expected to use node v16
+- Due to issues like [this](https://github.com/nodejs/node-gyp/issues/2534), all contributors are expected to use the latest version of node v16.
   - [nvm](https://github.com/nvm-sh/nvm) is a good tool for this.
-- use function components instead of class components in react.
+- Use function components instead of class components in react.

-### Variable naming

 ## Required skill